jwdinius/FCND-Motion-Planning/writeup_template.md

 Here are some changes I had to make, along with justification of why I made them:

 * Modified `local_velocity_callback` to adjust transition altitude when landing.
 I found that sometimes the ground level was above 0, which would cause the vehicle to be unable to transition to the disarm stage because it could not get to the 0.1 target altitude.
 I now just check that the vehicle gets to between 0.97 and 1.03 times the goal altitude passed in from the command line.
 This requires manual checking of geodetic altitude of ground height at the goal lat-lon, but this is not a huge deal.
-* I was seeing some strange timeout errors with the simulator, so I increased the timeout value in the MavlinkConnection from 60 sec to 120 sec.
+* I was seeing some strange timeout errors with the simulator, so I increased the timeout value in the MavlinkConnection from 60 sec to 300 sec.
 I believe this is a consequence of the time it takes to plan a path, which depends on the length of the path.
+* I added some analysis code to pick interesting goal points based on a plot of the occupancy grid.
+This code won't be executed during normal processing, but was useful in finding goal points in local coordinates (with map offset applied) and converting to geodetic coordinates to input at the command line.

+I planned five paths from the starting point and, for all but the first, aborted the remainder of the simulation after the plan was generated.
+I did this because, on my computer, the time between sending waypoints and actually seeing the vehicle takeoff was unacceptably long.
+For the first plan, I generated a video and uploaded it to YouTube.
+All five paths generated show consecutive waypoints in free space, as expected.

-#### First path
+#### First Path

 ```bash
 python motion_planning.py --goal=-122.397,37.7953,3.0